-Awakenings Detox is a luxurious, comfortable and licensed residential detoxification program offering safe and supportive recovery from alcohol, opiates and benzodiazapines.
-We accept most insurance or private pay and provide 24/7 daily care by licensed medical doctors, nurses, doctoral level psychologists and holistic healthcare practitioners.
-Awakenings Detox is located in the serene and peaceful horse country of Old Agoura Hills, CA in a private, gated residence.
+Awakenings Detox is a luxurious, comfortable, and licensed residential detoxification program offering safe and supportive recovery from alcohol, opiates, and benzodiazepines.
+We accept most insurance or private pay and provide 24/7 daily care by licensed medical doctors, nurses, doctoral-level psychologists, and holistic healthcare practitioners.
+The Awakenings Detox program is located in the serene and peaceful horse country of Old Agoura Hills, CA in a private, gated residence.

-Awakenings Detox is licensed by the Department of Health Care Services of the state of California, and is ASAM certified, (American Society of Addiction Medicine) insuring the highest level of safety, comfort and sophistication in our approach to detoxification.
+Awakenings Detox is licensed by the Department of Health Care Services of the state of California and is ASAM certified, (American Society of Addiction Medicine) ensuring the highest level of safety, comfort, and sophistication in our approach to detoxification.

 Symptoms of alcohol withdrawal can vary widely in severity.
 In severe cases, the condition is life-threatening.
 Symptoms can occur from two hours to four days after stopping alcohol and may include headaches, nausea, tremors, anxiety, hallucinations, and seizures.
 In most cases, alcohol withdrawal requires medical treatment and supervision in a residential or an inpatient setting.
 Medications are used to soothe physical symptoms while individual and group counseling address emotional and psychological cravings to return to drinking alcohol.